Diabetic Autonomic Neuropathy

 Damage to the nerves of the stomach and intestines may cause:

 - Constipation, because of abnormally slow passage of waste through the intestines.
-This is the most common digestive problem in people with diabetes.

 - Delayed stomach-emptying after a meal (gastroparesis).
 This may cause frequent bloating, belching, heartburn, nausea, or vomiting.